pyqtgraph/pyqtgraph/doc/source/how_to_use.rst

 How to use pyqtgraph
 ====================

-There are a few suggested ways to use pyqtgraph:
+There are a few ways to use pyqtgraph:

 * From the interactive shell (python -i, ipython, etc)
 * Displaying pop-up windows from an application